18F/health-tracking-course/collections/_rubric/oo-high-2.md

 {% capture body %}
 <p>
-    This lesson does not have a full-group reflection.
-If you are engaging in this material with a learning cohort, it is reasonable to use your cohort time to engage in this activity.
-Come together as a group, do some centering activity (say "hi," do some breathing, report out something positive from the past week), and then break into pairs for this work.
+    If you are engaging in this material with a learning cohort, it is reasonable to use your small group time to engage in this activity.
 </p>
 {% endcapture %}
 {% include alert level="no-icon" heading="Small Group Notice" body=body %}

 You began by taking a very terse list of success metrics, and ordering them by importance.
-Then, you read the statements of two experts, and compared and contrasted what they had to say about software quality and measuring the progress of software teams.
-Now, we're going to critique one developer's (PM's?) view on measuring software quality.
+Then you read the statements of two experts and compared and contrasted what they had to say about software quality and measuring the progress of software teams.
+Now we're going to critique one developer's (PM's?) view on measuring software quality.

 Or: *there's nothing like a little bit of devil's advocacy to spice things up*.

 First, schedule 30m that you can get together with a colleague.
-Then, in preparation for that meeting, watch this video once.
+In preparation for that meeting, watch this video once.
 This way, you're familiar with the content before diving into discussion.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0yxfb-drlE4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>